-5 pm CST September 29, 2017 is the final deadline for receipt of 4 copies of the Thesis in the ABOG office.
-One copy of the completed thesis affidavit form must be submitted with the thesis (see Application Process #11 above).
+September 28, 2018, is the final deadline for receipt of 4 copies of the thesis in the ABOG office.
+One copy of the completed Thesis Affidavit form must be submitted with the thesis.
 Theses must be mailed; electronic submissions are not accepted.
 Theses received after this date will not be accepted.
-Candidates should submit their theses using a service with tracking.
-(The USPS does not guarantee on-time delivery.)
-Candidates must submit a thesis that adheres to the requirements listed in Appendix C.
+Candidates must submit a thesis that adheres to the requirements listed in Appendix C. Candidates should submit their theses using a service with tracking.

 Candidates who have previously submitted a thesis and were unsuccessful in passing the examination must resubmit 4 copies of the thesis.
 The same thesis may be submitted.
 However, thesis requirements change frequently.
-The thesis must fulfill the requirements for the year of the test.
+The thesis must fulfill the requirements for the year of the exam.
 Prior acceptance of a thesis does not assure re-acceptance.